sbb-design-systems/lyne-components/src/components/checkbox/checkbox/readme.md

 ## Accessibility

-The component uses an internal `<input type="checkbox"/>` element to provide an accessible experience.

-This internal checkbox receives focus and is automatically labeled by the text content of the `sbb-checkbox` element.
+The component provides the same accessibility features as the native checkbox.

 Avoid adding other interactive controls into the content of `sbb-checkbox`, as this degrades the experience for users of assistive technology.

 Always provide an accessible label via `aria-label` for checkboxes without descriptive text content.